-I’m an aspie—an insider term to describe a person with Asperger’s Syndrome.
+I’m autistic—an insider term to describe an autistic .
 It’s a label which underscores and is inextricably connected to every facet of my identity.
 The only tragedy related to my neurotype is that I spent the majority of my life in the dark about it.

 As a teenager and young adult, any time I read an article from a magazine or an op-ed piece about personality or lifestyle, I would experience consummate confusion.
 I’m wired to constantly self-evaluate and examine—ad nauseam—every thought and belief I have; so, when I would encounter absolutes about how people are and what people want, I was left wondering what was wrong with me that I just never seemed to fit the category of “people.”
 I looked like them, I almost sounded like them, but what I ultimately came to believe about people was that I wasn’t one of them.

-True to my Aspergian nature, I threw myself into research, spending several consecutive days in a manic fever pitch, forfeiting sleep, food, and even blinking to consume all the information available about Asperger’s outside of the paradigm presented in academia.
-What I discovered was that I had written a fictional character who was an embodiment of the prevailing insider checklists, like those compiled by Samantha Craft (2017) and Tania Marshall (2018), which detail the traits of aspie females.
-My protagonist was, in fact, an aspie; and, by proxy, so was I. I had created her in my own image.
+What I discovered was that I had written a fictional character who was an embodiment of the prevailing insider checklists, like those compiled by Samantha Craft (2017), which detail the traits of aspie females.
+My protagonist was, in fact, an aspie profiled exactly by Craft’s list; and, by proxy, so was I. I had created her in my own image.

 When I received an official diagnosis, I suddenly had one answer to thousands of questions which had seemed disparate before.
-I joined some groups for aspies and my world was immediately enriched.
-I was welcomed to the fold, enthusiastically, by people who spoke the same language, perceived the world in the same way as me, understood my niche humor, felt my pain, validated my struggles, and with patience and empathy helped me to explore myself through the lens of Asperger’s.
+I found a group online that would have me in my current state, and my world was immediately enriched.
+I was welcomed to the fold, enthusiastically, by people who spoke the same language, perceived the world in the same way as me, understood my niche humor, felt my pain, validated my struggles, and with patience and empathy helped me to explore myself through the lens of being autistic.
 It was the first time I had ever felt a true sense of belonging.
 It was suddenly okay if I weren’t a real person.
-I was an aspie, and that made sense.
+I was an aspie, an autistic, a Spectrumite, and that made sense.

 Cassidy, et al., 2010, published a study in which 367 newly-diagnosed aspies were surveyed.
 Among the respondents, 66% had engaged in frequent suicidal ideation, and 35% had made plans or attempts to end their lives.
 The authors of the survey interpreted the results to mean that the condition itself was responsible for these numbers; however, the neurotypical (non-autistic) authors failed to consider what would have been the most relevant impetus for that depressive rumination—that the respondents were newly-diagnosed.
 They, like me, had spent their lives isolated, disconnected, and haunted by unanswered questions.
 They had not yet found their people.